-Dependent on available funds, the Harp Society would like to award a minimum of two (2) grants every six (6) months.
-The Harp Society would like to award at least one (1) grant every six (6) months to a member was is aged 20 years or under at the date of application.
-As a guideline, a maximum per grant of NZ$150 (inclusive of GST if applicable) is envisaged for a grant for activities within New Zealand.
+Dependent on available funds, the Harp Society would like to award a minimum of four (4) grants in any 12 month period.
+The Harp Society would like to award at least one (1) grant in any 12 month period to a member who is aged 18 years or under at the date of application.
+As a guideline, an amount of NZ$150 (inclusive of GST if applicable) per grant is envisaged for activities within New Zealand.
 The value of available grants for use primarily outside New Zealand will be determined on a case by case basis by the Grant Sub-Committee, in consultation with the Committee of the Harp Society at the time.

 Who will make the decision on awarding the grant?

 A Grant Sub-Committee will be formed to assess and award the grants.
 This Sub-Committee will comprise the current Harp Society President, one current Harp Society Committee member and a non-Committee Harp Society member who has recently been awarded a grant (or a second current Harp Society Committee member if a recent grant recipient is not available).
 Members of the Grant Sub-Committee are not eligible for a grant in the grant period they are on the Sub-Committee.
-The decisions of the Grant Sub-Committee, in any six month period, will be final.
+The decisions of the Grant Sub-Committee will be final.

 How do I apply for a grant?

-Information about the Harp Society Grant Programme will be available on the Harp Society website and in the Harp Society Journal.
-Follow the link below to complete the online application form.
+Follow the link below to complete the online form to apply for a grant.
 Alternatively a hard copy form may be requested from the President or Treasurer of the Harp Society.
 The information required to complete the form will include: contact details of the applicant; a brief description of the purpose of the grant requested; the grant amount requested; the timeframe for the intended purpose of the grant; and a description of the anticipated benefit to the New Zealand harp community.Apply for a Grant

 When will decisions be made about the awarding of grants?

-The decision on the awarding of grants will be made on or before 30 April and 31 October in each year.
-All grant applicants in the six month period, whether they are the successful recipient(s) of a grant or not, will be advised by email or post as soon as possible after the decision date.
+The decision on a grant application(s), whether successful or not, will be advised by email or post as soon as possible after the Grant Sub-Committee has met to review the application.
 Where an applicant is unsuccessful, the Grant Sub-Committee will, wherever possible, provide an explanation as to the reason a grant was not awarded.